Skip to content

 What is a Direct Debit?

-A Direct Debit is an instruction from you to your bank, authorising someone to collect payments from your account when they are due.
+A Direct Debit is an instruction from you to your bank, authorising a business or organisation to collect payments from your account when they are due.
 You give this authorisation by completing a Direct Debit Mandate form – this can be a paper form or a web page that you complete online.

 What can Direct Debit payments be used for?